-Acquisitions of subsidiaries are accounted for using the acquisition method according to which the acquired company's identifiable assets, liabilities and contingent liabilities are measured at fair value on the date of acquisition.
-The excess of the consideration transferred for the business combination over the acquirer's interest in the net fair value of the identifiable assets, liabilities and contingent liabilities is recorded as goodwill.
-For each acquisition the non-controlling interest in the acquiree, if any, can be recognized either at fair value or at the non-controlling interest's proportionate share of the acquiree's net assets.
-If the purchase consideration is less than the fair value of the Group's share of the net assets acquired, the difference is recognized directly through the profit and loss.
-Direct acquisition transaction costs are expensed as incurred.

-Asset held for sale

-The Group classifies non-current assets and disposal groups as held for sale if their carrying amounts will be recovered principally thorough a disposal rather than through the continuing use.
-Such non-current assets and disposal groups classified as held for sale are measured at the lower of their carrying amount and fair value less costs to sell.
+Acquisitions of subsidiaries are accounted for using the acquisi-Goodwill acquired in a business combination is tested for tion method according to which the acquired company's identifiimpairment annually or whenever events or changes in circumable assets, liabilities and contingent liabilities are measured at stances indicate that the carrying amount may not be recoverfair value on the date of acquisition.
+The excess of the considerable.
+For the purpose of impairment testing, goodwill acquired ation transferred for the business combination over the acquirin a business combination is, from the acquisition date, er's interest in the net fair value of the identifiable assets, allocated to each of the Group's cash generating units that liabilities and contingent liabilities is recorded as goodwill.
+For are expected to benefit from the combination, irrespective of each acquisition the non-controlling interest in the acquiree, whether other assets or liabilities of the acquiree are assigned if any, can be recognized either at fair value or at the non-conto those units.
+If the carrying amount for a CGU exceeds its trolling interest's proportionate share of the acquiree's net recoverable amount, an impairment loss equal to the differassets.
+If the purchase consideration is less than the fair value ence is recognized.
+Konecranes uses a discounted cash flow of the Group's share of the net assets acquired, the difference analyses to assess the fair value of goodwill.
+In assessing is recognized directly through the profit and loss.
+Direct acquisivalue-in-use, the estimated future cash flows are discounted to tion transaction costs are expensed as incurred. their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and Asset held for sale the risks specific to the asset.
+The Group bases its impairment The Group classifies non-current assets and disposal groups calculation on detailed budgets and forecast calculations, which as held for sale if their carrying amounts will be recovered prinare prepared separately for each of the Group's CGUs to which cipally thorough a disposal rather than through the continuing the individual assets are allocated.
+These budgets and forecast use.
+Such non-current assets and disposal groups classified as calculations cover a period of five years.
+A previously recognized held for sale are measured at the lower of their carrying amount impairment loss on goodwill is not reversed even if there is a and fair value less costs to sell. significant improvement in circumstances having initially caused The criteria for held for sale classification is regarded as the impairment.

-The criteria for held for sale classification is regarded as met only when the sales are highly probable and the asset or disposal group is available for immediate disposal in its present condition.
-Actions required to complete the disposal should indicate that it is unlikely that significant changes to the disposal will be made or that the decision to dispose will be withdrawn.
+met only when the sales are highly probable and the asset or Property, plant and equipment disposal group is available for immediate disposal in its present condition.
+Actions required to complete the disposal should indi-Property, plant and equipment are stated at cost less accumucate that it is unlikely that significant changes to the disposal lated depreciation and any impairment losses.
+Depreciation will be made or that the decision to dispose will be withdrawn.